-- The high voltage drop in the power supply system may cause interference in equipment installed in this system; - b) The protection system (cables, contactors) must be oversized, increasing the installation costs.
+- a) The high voltage drop in the power supply system may cause interference in equipment installed in this system; - b) The protection system (cables, contactors) must be oversized, increasing the installation costs.

-NOTE In some electric
+NOTE In some the elect voltage

-In some cases, there is an imposition of the electric utility companies that limits the voltage drop of the grid..
+In some cases, there is an imposition of the electric utility companies that limits the voltage drop of the grid.